 NASA internships and New Zealand Space Agency scholarships

-The New Zealand Space Agency invites high-performing New Zealand tertiary students to apply to participate in the NASA International Internship Programme from June to August 2019.
-To complement this opportunity, the New Zealand Space Agency is offering the New Zealand Space Scholarship.
+The New Zealand Space Agency invited high-performing New Zealand tertiary students to apply to participate in the NASA International Internship Programme from June to August 2019.
+To complement this opportunity, the New Zealand Space Agency offered the New Zealand Space Scholarship.

 NASA International Internship Programme